Who Needs Barcelona? 5 Secret Corners of Catalonia You Should Visit Instead

 Barcelona now welcomes approximately 32 million visitors annually, grappling with the adverse impacts of mass tourism such as congested streets and a lack of affordable housing, partly attributed to the proliferation of short-term rental websites.
 Recently, the city’s mayor announced a ban on all holiday apartments by 2028, and during a protest, tourists dining on La Rambla were targeted with water pistols.

 However, much of Catalonia beyond Barcelona remains pristine.
-The region boasts stunning mountains perfect for hiking and charming villages and small towns ideal for leisurely strolls and enjoying delicious meals in traditional restaurants.
+The region boasts stunning mountains perfect for hiking and charming villages and small towns ideal for strolls and enjoying delicious meals in traditional restaurants.

 Several of my favorite trips have been in Catalonia, including the Pyrenees, the inland countryside, and the coastal areas.
-It was difficult to choose just five highlights listed below.
+It was difficult to choose just the five highlights listed below.
 While these areas are not entirely unknown, they are often overlooked by the average traveler.
 Despite being one of the first regions in Spain to attract foreign tourists, many parts still offer a sense of discovery.

 1. La Cerdanya